healthyregions/oeps/docs/reference/commands/inspect-csv.md

-# validate-registry
+# inspect-csv

-Runs a series of validation processes against the current registry content.
+Inspects an incoming CSV, or directory of CSVs, to test their columns against existing variables in the registry.

 ## Usage

 ```
-Usage: validate-registry [OPTIONS]
+Usage: inspect-csv [OPTIONS]
 ```

 ## Arguments